stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 DescriptorSet.set(descriptors, uniformBinding, uniform.uniform());
 ```

-Note that for the moment we are using the same uniform buffer for all descriptor sets since we are not yet modifying the matrix between frames.
+Note that for the moment we are using the same uniform buffer for all descriptor sets since our render loop is essentially single threaded.

 To use the uniform buffer we add the following layout declaration to the vertex shader: